trickstercache/trickster/docs/alb.md

 ### User Router ALB Backend Pool and Health Checking

 The User Router does not rotate through or fanout to a Pool of Backends like the other ALB mechanisms.
 It also does not consider whether a destination backend is considered healthy or not.
-Users are blindy routed their configured (or default) backends regardless of health status.
+Users are blindly routed their configured (or default) backends regardless of health status.

 You can configure a User Router ALB's backend destinations to be other ALBs with mechanisms that utilize healthchecked pools.